-Chewy & Soft Vegan Oatmeal Chocolate Chip Cookies (No Chill Cookies!)
+Soft & Chewy Vegan Oatmeal Chocolate Chip Cookies with ‘Brown Butter’

 These are truly the best oatmeal chocolate chip cookies.
 They’re perfectly soft and chewy in the middle, with deliciously crisp edges.
 As a vegan baking cookbook author and cookie connoisseur, I’ve had my fair share of cookies, and these are it.

-With hints of cinnamon and vanilla, these perfectly baked vegan oatmeal chocolate chip cookies are sure to be loved by all eaters, vegan or not.
+With hints of vanilla, these perfectly baked vegan oatmeal chocolate chip cookies are sure to be loved by all eaters, vegan or not.

 Based off of my classic iced vegan oatmeal cookies (which seriously taste like an old fashioned oatmeal cookie), these are some of my favorite vegan cookies ever (aside from my classic vegan chocolate chip cookies and vegan double chocolate chip cookies of course 🙂 ).

-In fact, I even made a super fall version, my vegan pumpkin oatmeal chocolate chip cookies, based off of these!
+In fact, I even made a super fall version, my vegan pumpkin oatmeal chocolate chip cookies, based off of these, as well as my oatmeal fudge bars!

 They’re so easy to make and in just one bowl if needed, and you simply scoop the cookie dough and bake.
 You can even freeze the dough for baking alter on as well!